Rebuilding A Sportster Caliper (1973-1977)

 After spraying/cleaning the bore and other parts with brake parts cleaner, dry with compressed air.

 Carefully inspect the piston and piston chamber.
 The piston should have a smooth, polished surface.
 Nicks and scratches on the piston will tear the O-rings and cause failure.
-Replacement pistons are available (carefully measure the size).
+Replacement pistons are available (see below).

 Piston Bore